 2020-2021 Mississippi Scholastic Shooting Program

-The Mississippi Department of Wildlife, Fisheries, and Parks will kick off its qualifying rounds for the annual MSSP State Shotgun Championship at McIvor Shooting Facility near Sardis, MS over a four-day period from November 11-14.
+The Mississippi Department of Wildlife, Fisheries, and Parks will host its second qualifying rounds for the annual MSSP State Shotgun Championship at Turcotte Shooting Facility near Canton, MS over a four-day period from February 3-6, 2021.
 The number of competition days for the first of two sporting clays qualifying rounds has doubled for good reason- the number of youth competitors has doubled since last year to almost 900!

 School and club-based youth shotgun teams are eligible to compete in MSSP.
 This includes youth in public schools, private schools, and home school.
 Youth who attend a school that has a shotgun team that competes in MSSP must participate on their school team.
 Home school families may organize teams and shooting clubs may organize teams for youth who attend schools that do not have programs.